reginna-chao/nodejs-set-pdf-password/README.md

 1. If you open the encrypted PDF file and then rerun the script, the file cannot be deleted, and an error occurs.

 ## License
-This script is licensed under the MIT License - see the LICENSE.md file for details.
+This script is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to customize this README according to your specific requirements and provide additional information as needed.
 If your script evolves or has more complex features, you may need to update the README accordingly.